inflation/goldberg_emulator/Readme_release.txt

 Some games that connect to online servers might only work if the steam emu behaves like steam is in offline mode.
 If you need this create a offline.txt file in the steam_settings folder.

 Custom Broadcast ips:
-If you want to set custom ips which the emulator will send broadcast packets to, make a list of them, one on each line in: Goldberg SteamEmu Saves\settings\custom_broadcasts.txt
+If you want to set custom ips (or domains) which the emulator will send broadcast packets to, make a list of them, one on each line in: Goldberg SteamEmu Saves\settings\custom_broadcasts.txt
+If the custom ips/domains are specific for one game only you can put the custom_broadcasts.txt in the steam_settings\ folder.
+An example is provided in steam_settings.EXAMPLE\custom_broadcasts.EXAMPLE.txt

 Support for CPY steam_api(64).dll cracks: See the build in the experimental folder.